melodiaz23/learning-js/README.md

 # JS Notes

-These notes capture the concepts and topics I covered as I explored the world of JavaScript.
+These notes capture the concepts and topics I covered as I started exploring JavaScript.
 They serve as a record of my learning journey, documenting key concepts and code snippets.
 I hope you find these notes insightful and useful.

 # Classes